NoitulovE: Sequence

-The piece begins with three patrons taking their first sip of Guinness in a London pub.
-To the accompaniment of Sammy Davis, Jr.'s rendition of "The Rhythm of Life" from the 1969 film version of the 1966 Broadway musical Sweet Charity, a reverse-motion sequence begins.
-The three men retreat from the bar and into the street, other patrons disappearing as they pass.
-As they move down the street, a reverse time-lapse-style sequence transforms their clothes to match a rapidly changing urban scene, which progresses through modern-day London to the Edwardian period.
-Electric lights transform into gas lamps and buildings begin to disappear frame by frame.
-A short cutaway sequence shows the city regressing into the past, shrinking to a small Saxon settlement before disappearing entirely.
-Returning to the main sequence, the three men's clothes and hairstyles are adjusted into Bronze Age equivalents as they pass through thickening woodland.
-A close-up of one of the characters shows his features quickly transformed into those of a caveman.
-The trio are then frozen in an ice age glacier.
+Three patrons take their first sip of Guinness in a London pub.
+"The Rhythm of Life" as performed by Sammy Davis Jr. in the 1969 film version of the musical Sweet Charity begins to play as a reverse-motion sequence begins.
+The three men appear to retreat from the bar and into the street, other patrons disappearing as they pass.
+As they move down the street, a reverse time-lapse sequence transforms their clothes to match a rapidly changing urban scene, which progresses through modern-day London to the Edwardian period.
+Street features such as electric lights transform into gas lamps and buildings begin to disappear frame by frame.
+A short cutaway sequence shows the city regressing into the past, shrinking to a small Anglo-Saxon settlement, before disappearing entirely.
+Returning to the main sequence, the three men's clothes and hairstyles change into Bronze Age equivalents as they pass through thickening woodland.
+A close-up of one of the characters shows his features have transformed into those of a Neanderthal.
+The three men are then frozen in an ice age glacier.

-The three re-emerge from the glacier as primitive hominids, their clothes ripped away to reveal loincloths.
+They re-emerge from the glacier as primitive hominids, their clothes ripped away to reveal loincloths.
 They continue to walk backwards with a more simian gait, and soon turn into chimpanzees.
-From there, they are transformed into a number of different species in quick succession, including flying squirrels, furry mammals, aquatic mammals, fish, flightless birds, small dinosaurs, and burrowing lizard-like creatures.
-The environment around them changes rapidly as they travel, with cutaways showing millions of years of geological changes occurring in less than a few seconds.
-Finally, the three become mudskippers around a green-brown puddle.
-The action briefly moves forward again to show the middle character registering his disgust at the taste of the water with a "Pweugh!" sound.
-The commercial ends with a transition to a product shot of three pints of Guinness accompanied by the strapline "Good things come to those who wait".
+From there, they are transformed into a number of different species in quick succession, including flying squirrels, furry mammals, aquatic mammals, fish, flightless birds, small dinosaurs, and burrowing lizard creatures.
+The environment around them changes rapidly as they travel.
+Finally, the three become mudskippers around a murky puddle.
+The action briefly moves forward again to show the middle character expressing his disgust at the taste of the water.
+The sequence ends with a transition to a product shot of three pints of Guinness, accompanied by the strapline "Good things come to those who wait."